DomGarguilo/CardGameOfWar/README.md

 ```java Server```
 Once started, the server will ask you which port on the network you would like to run on.
 The default port is 1337.
 You can either play this game from two clients on the same machine, or from different machines on the same network.
 To start the client from the same machine you can start two instances of client in two terminal/cmd windows using
 ```java Client```
-If starting from another maching you will have to compile the code using the same steps as above.
+If starting from another machine you will have to compile the code using the same steps as above.
 The IP address of the server will need to be known if playing from different computers.